 We do not use the Websites to knowingly solicit Nonpublic Personal Information from or market to children under the age of thirteen (13) without parental consent.
 We request that such individuals do not provide Nonpublic Personal Information through the Websites.
 If a parent or guardian becomes aware that his or her child has provided us with Nonpublic Personal Information without their consent, he or she should promptly contact us and we will delete such information from our files.

 7. Cross-Border Transfer

-The Websites are controlled and operated by First Tennessee from the United States and are not intended to subject First Tennessee to the laws or jurisdiction of any state, country, or territory other than that of the United States.
+The Websites are controlled and operated by First Horizon from the United States and are not intended to subject First Horizon to the laws or jurisdiction of any state, country, or territory other than that of the United States.
 We may store and process your Anonymous Information and Nonpublic Personal Information in any country where we have facilities or in which we engage Service Providers, and, by using the Websites, you consent to the transfer of such information to countries outside of your country of residence, including the United States, which may have different data protection rules than those of your country.

 8. Changes to this Notice

 From time to time, we may make changes to this Notice in order to accommodate new technologies, platforms, industry practices, regulatory requirements or for other purposes.
 We encourage you to review this Notice periodically to ensure that you understand how we collect, use and share information through the Websites.
 If we do make changes to this Notice, we will also update the “Effective Date” posted at the top of this Notice.

 Any changes to this Notice will become effective when the revised Notice is posted on the Websites.
 By continuing to use the Websites following such changes, you are agreeing to accept the terms of the revised Notice.